 - In preparation of your trip to one of the stunning Maya sites you might want to read this practical and interesting guide by Christian Schoen.

 - Volunteering opportunities are offered through the FARES (The Foundation for Anthropological Research and Environmental Studies) eNews.
 If you are interested in getting involved, you can sign up to receive updates on their Stay Informed page, and list that you are interested in volunteering.

 - To set up your expedition to El Mirador, we strongly recommend the services of La Comision de Turismo Cooperativa Carmelita.
 The guides are all authorized guides, knowledgeable about the history of the Mayas, fauna and flora.
 Most of them are Spanish-speakers only, but you can request an English-speaking guide.
 In Flores, many agencies propose this expedition, and we believe spending your money with the community of Carmelita makes more sense.
 On top of that, they really differentiate themselves thanks to the variety of food and its quality compared to the other groups we have seen – for 5 days, it is greatly appreciable!

-- The Preclassic and Classic period artifacts as well as several dozens of stucco heads with original paint discovered from sites in the Mirador Basin can be seen in The Guatemalan National Museum of Archeology and Ethnology – MUNAE in Guatemala City, Zone 13.
-If artifacts are not currently exhibited, take an appointment by writing to Daniel Aquino (email@example.com), MUNAE’s director.
+- The Preclassic and Classic period artefacts as well as several dozens of stucco heads with original paint discovered from sites in the Mirador Basin can be seen in The Guatemalan National Museum of Archeology and Ethnology in Guatemala City.
+If artefacts are not currently exhibited, take an appointment by writing to Daniel Aquino (email@example.com), MUNAE’s director.